-Form 2553 can be filed with the Internal Revenue Service (IRS) in the following ways:
+You can file the 2553 Form with the Internal Revenue Service (IRS) in the following ways:

-- Mail: You can complete Form 2553 and mail it to the address specified on the form, which depends on the location (state) of the corporation.
+- Mail: You can complete Form 2553 and mail it to a specific address, which depends on the location (state) of the corporation.

 - E-file: You can e-file Form 2553 using an approved e-file provider.

-Where to file Form 2553 depends on the corporation’s principal business, office, or agency location.
+You must file a 2553 Form depending on the corporation’s principal business, office, or agency location.